Five Worldviews:

 Email us for FREE Educator Resources

 Author Dr. Denise R. Ames … is dedicated to sharing her research and insights through workshops, classes, and presentations.
 She notes that many individuals now inhabit cultural ‘bubbles,’ firmly believing in the moral superiority of their own perspective while dismissing others as morally flawed.
 She argues that self-reflection and an awareness of personal biases are indispensable precursors to any outward reconciliation.
-Her work underscores that comprehending the cultural divide is vital to fostering meaningful healing.

 Five Worldviews: Different Ways We See the World, 2nd ed.